 Recent announcements regarding the South Australian mineral and energy resources sectors

-This update covers the July 2017 period and is compiled from information publicly released by companies and Ministerial news releases.
+This update covers the March 2018 period and is compiled from information publicly released by companies.

 Readers should refer to the latest information available on company websites, particularly in regard to making any forward investment decisions.

 - Boss Resources

 - Renascor Resources